rlippmann/home-assistant.io/source/_integrations/simplisafe.markdown

 ### Using Secret Alerts for Sensor Changes

-For cases where the default poll time of 30 seconds is too long for creating automations, you can use Secret Alerts to get push notifications of a sensor being triggered.
+For cases where the default {% term polling %} interval of 30 seconds is too long for automations, you can use secret alerts to get push notifications of a sensor being triggered.

 Steps: